Re-Assessing the "Classify and Count" Quantification Method: Experiments

 \subsubsection{Advanced quantification methods.}

 As the advanced methods that we test against CC and its variants, we use a number of more sophisticated systems that have been top-performers in the recent quantification literature.

 \begin{itemize}

-\item We use the method of \cite{Saerens:2002uq} (that we here call EMQ, standing for \emph{Expectation Maximisation for Quantification}), which consists of training a probabilistic classifier and then exploiting the EM algorithm to iteratively shift the estimation of $p_{y}(\sigma)$ from the one obtained from the training set to one that maximises the likelihood on the test data.
-As the underlying learner for EMQ we use LR, since (as MNB) it returns posterior probabilities (which EMQ needs), since these probabilities tend to be (differently from those returned by MNB) well-calibrated, and since it is well-known to perform much better than MNB.
+\item We use the Saerens-Latinne-Decaestecker method \cite{Esuli:2020le,Saerens:2002uq} (SLD), which consists of training a probabilistic classifier and then exploiting the EM algorithm to iteratively shift the estimation of $p_{y}(U)$ from the one that maximises the likelihood on the training set to the one that maximises it on the test data.
+As the underlying learner for SLD we use LR, since (as MNB) it returns posterior probabilities (which SLD needs), since these probabilities tend to be (differently from those returned by MNB) well-calibrated, and since LR is well-known to perform much better than MNB.

 \item We use methods SVM(KLD), SVM(NKLD), SVM(Q), SVM(AE), SVM(RAE), from the ``structured output learning'' camp.
 Each of them is the result of instantiating the SVM$_{\mathrm{perf}}$ structured output learner~\cite{Joachims05} to optimise a different loss function.
 SVM(KLD)~\cite{Esuli:2015gh} minimises the Kullback-Leibler Divergence (KLD); SVM(NKLD)~\cite{Esuli:2014uq} minimises a version of KLD normalised via the logistic function; SVM(Q)~\cite{Barranquero:2015fr} minimises the harmonic mean of a classification-oriented loss (recall) and a quantification-oriented loss ($\rae$).
 We also add versions that minimise AE and RAE, since these latter are now, as indicated in Section~\ref{sec:measures}, the evaluation measures for quantification considered most satisfactory, and the two used in this paper for evaluating the quantification accuracy of our systems.
-We optimise the $C$ parameter of SVM$_{\mathrm{perf}}$ in the range $C \in \{10^{i}\}$, with $i\in [-4, -3,\ldots 4, 5]$.
+We optimise the $C$ parameter of SVM$_{\mathrm{perf}}$ in the range $C \in \{10^{i}\}$, with $i\in \{-4, -3,\ldots 4, 5\}$.
 In this case we do not optimise the $J_{\oplus}$ and $J_{\ominus}$ ``rebalancing'' parameters since this option is not available in SVM$_{\mathrm{perf}}$.